-Update a Product Catalog
+Update a Product Catalog Dataset

-If you need to add columns, also called attributes or fields, to a product catalog, you can only use the Data API.
-You cannot use the Upload Data wizard nor use SFTP.
-See Update a Product Catalog via the Data API for the steps to use that method.
+If you need to add columns, also called attributes or fields, to a product catalog dataset, you cannot use the Upload Data wizard nor use SFTP for this type of update.
+You must use the Data API or the Add Attribute modal accessible from the Attributes tab of the dataset's details page.

 Uploading a File Directly

-3. Find the product catalog dataset that you want to update, click the upload icon for its entry on the Product Catalogs list page, and then select Data File Upload.
+2. Find the product catalog dataset that you want to update on the Product Catalogs view of the Datasets list page, click the upload icon for its entry, and then select Data File Upload.

 The 'Upload Data' wizard, with 'Partial Update' selected and a callout of the NEXT button

-5. Select Manual File Upload and then click NEXT.
+4. Select Manual File Upload and then click NEXT.

 Step 2 of the 'Upload Data' wizard, with 'Manual File Upload' selected and a callout of the NEXT button

-6. Drag and drop the file that you want to upload into the wizard.
+5. Drag and drop the file that you want to upload into the wizard.

 Step 3 of the 'Upload Data' wizard, with a callout of the file upload field